Connect with others who understand.

 Multiple Myeloma Survival Rates

-The five-year survival rate for multiple myeloma in the United States is 55.6 percent.
-This means that around 55 out of 100 people will live for five years or more after being diagnosed with myeloma.
+The five-year relative survival rate for multiple myeloma in the United States is 59.8 percent.
+This means that about 60 out of 100 people will be alive five years after being diagnosed with myeloma.

 People diagnosed with very early-stage myeloma have better survival rates.
 About 4 percent of people are diagnosed when their myeloma is localized to one small area.
 This may be called a solitary plasmacytoma (plasma cell tumor).
-Around 77.5 percent of people diagnosed with solitary plasmacytoma live for at least five years after diagnosis.
+Around 79.5 percent of people diagnosed with localized myeloma live for at least five years after diagnosis, according to the National Cancer Institute.

 Survival Rates Are Improving

 The discovery of new types of treatments has boosted survival rates within the past couple of decades.
-The U.S. Food and Drug Administration (FDA) has approved several new drugs for myeloma in recent years.
-Progress is continuing.
-In 2020, the FDA approved three new myeloma drugs and several new regimens (combinations of medications).
-Thus far in 2021, the FDA has approved additional drugs and regimens, including a new type of cancer treatment that involves genetically engineering immune cells.
+The U.S. Food and Drug Administration (FDA) approved several new drugs for myeloma in recent years, and progress is continuing: In 2023, the FDA approved two additional drugs and regimens.

-Current five-year survival rates were calculated using data from people diagnosed from 2011 to 2017.
-These survival rates don’t take into account the newest treatment options.
-People diagnosed with myeloma today may have a better prognosis than current data suggests.
+Current five-year relative survival rates were calculated using data from people diagnosed between 2013 and 2019.
+These survival rates don’t take into account all the newest treatment options.
+People diagnosed with myeloma today may have a better prognosis, thanks to the benefits of current treatment options.

 Prognostic Factors

-Survival rates are estimated based on the outcomes of large groups of people.
+Survival rates are estimated using large groups of people.
 They don’t tell you what your individual outlook will be.
 Your health care team can help you better understand your predicted outcome using prognostic factors — factors that are linked with a better or worse outcome.
 Several prognostic factors can tell you more about your outlook.

 Age

-Older adults with multiple myeloma tend to have worse prognosis than do younger adults:
+Older adults with multiple myeloma tend to have a worse prognosis than do younger adults.
+The five-year relative survival rate by age group is:

 Performance Status